 The road is vital to the east coast economy as it is the feeder from industrial West Yorkshire.
 I have travelled it many times myself from Leeds to the coast although I am much happier now I am walking to the coast, and surely doing the healthier option.
 Good long distance views are afforded me as I look north from the fringe of the scarp face to the North Yorks Moors that hold my memories of another long distance walk, the Coast to Coast.

-Along this early section there are some exceptionally beautiful interludes, particularly the walks through East Heslerton Brow (pictured), Sherburn Brow, the Ganton Hall estate and the guard of honour walk through Binnington Brow (pictured).
-After the brow you leave the scarp face and head back into wolds landscape at Staxton Brow.
+Along this early section there are some exceptionally beautiful interludes, particularly the walks through East Heslerton Brow , Sherburn Brow, the Ganton Hall estate and the guard of honour walk through Binnington Brow.
+After Binnington Brow you leave the scarp face and head back into wolds landscape at Staxton Brow.

 Enjoy the walking around these dales and say goodbye to wolds countryside as the walk all too quickly heads towards its conclusion.
 After a few more fields the village of Muston is reached.
 Follow the road through the village and then cut across one more field then walk though another final field fringing a school.
-At the end of the field cross a stile and follow a ginnel to the main road.
+At the end of the field cross a stile and follow a path to the main road.
 You are now in Filey and after following the road over a railway crossing into town you face a short walk through quiet streets to the coastline.
 Follow the coastline to the Brigg a natural cliff outcrop that juts into the North Sea.
 The walk officially continues for another mile further along the Cleveland Way to Scarborough so take in the Brigg and move on the conclusion of the Wolds Way.
 Well done.